neuranna/annaivanova/content/authors/admin/_index.md

 ---
 # Display name
-title: Anna Ivanova
+title: Anna (Anya) Ivanova

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: Postdoctoral Associate
+role: Assistant Professor

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Massachusetts Institute of Technology
+  - name: Georgia Institute of Technology

 # Short bio (displayed in user profile at end of posts)
 #bio: My research interests include distributed robotics, mobile computing and programmable matter.